Menu

 We strive to ensure that all of our children make good or better progress during their time in the EYFSFormative / summative assessments are used throughout the year to inform next steps in learning and to track children’s progress against national expectations and ensure that all children make value added progress.
 At the end of the EYFS, staff complete the EYFS profile for each child.
 Children who achieve the expected standard within the Early Learning Goals have the knowledge and skills needed to continue to maintain the good progress they have made in KS1 and beyond.
 We understand that when assessing children against the 17 Early Learning Goals, there will be many children who are awarded the same level but may be working at differing levels within this range.

 “Children are powerful learners.
-Every child can make progress in their learning with the right help.”
+Every child can make progress in their learning. with the right help.”

-Development Matters September 2020
+Development Matters September 2020, revised 2023.

 As children progress across the EYFS, they develop a deep knowledge, understanding and appreciation of the seven areas of learning.
 The EYFS at St. Peter’s extends children’s interest and knowledge beyond their immediate experiences.
 Children make relevant links from their learning to other curriculum subjects and leave the EYFS as motivated learners ready for the curriculum challenges for KS1.
 Effective communication between the EYFS and KS1 staff is therefore crucial to achieve an effective transition for children and to plan accordingly for the next stage of their learning journey.